Deputyship (Switzerland): Germanic law tradition

 Germanic law considered guardianship as an exclusively family affair, which is why a guardian could only be a member from the family clan.
 The guardian had usufruct of his ward's property (which, according to legal maxim, should neither grow nor diminish), but could not dispose of it.
 If he sold real estate, the act was suspended until the ward's majority, who then had a right of revocation.
 With the development of commerce, the legal uncertainty and blockages resulting from traditional rules proved increasingly difficult to bear; thus the guardian became the minor's representative, with the benefit of a power of attorney.
 This new legal situation, however, carried the risk of dishonest use of the minor's property.

 For this reason, the guardian was imposed with the obligation to keep accounting records, and with the formation of the modern state, it became necessary to establish an authority responsible for taking measures against abuses and regulating guardianship.
 It was especially the imperial ordinances of 1548 and 1577 that provided the impetus for creating guardianship authorities.
 The Council appointed the guardian, who could refuse this civic duty only under certain conditions.

 The new regulation brought about a radical change: from guardianship falling exclusively under family law, there was a shift to state-controlled guardianship.
 This evolution raised the question of whether guardianship law henceforth belonged to public law.

 19th and 20th century developments

-Guardianship t was maintained in private law by all cantonal codifications of the 19th century and by the Swiss Civil Code that entered into force in 1912, which integrated it into family law.
+Guardianship was maintained in private law by all cantonal codifications of the 19th century and by the Swiss Civil Code that entered into force in 1912, which integrated it into family law.

 The provisions of the Civil Code presented a paternalistic character and a will to subjugate, particularly toward women and marginalized groups.
 Until around the end of the 19th century, guardians were exclusively male, chosen first exclusively, then primarily, from the ward's relatives.
 Mothers were excluded from guardianship of their children, except in the cantons of Geneva, Vaud, and Neuchâtel, in case of widowhood (first mention in a testament of 1256).
 The mother exercised parental authority over her children but was herself placed under curatorship.